Frankfurt-Rödelheim station: New station

 In 1901 the line from Homburg to Friedberg was extended to Friedrichsdorf.
 At the personal request of the Emperor, the capacity of the entire route from Frankfurt to Friedberg and Friedrichsdorf was increased, including the duplication of the line from 1907 to 1910.
 On 1 September 1905, a link was opened through the Frankfurt vineyards (Rebstockgelände), initially only for freight and special trains.
 It branched off the Homburg line south of Rödelheim station towards Höchst and was used from 1908 by passenger trains on the Bad Nauheim–Wiesbaden line (Bäderbahn, Bath Railway), the line between the spa (German: Bad) towns of Wiesbaden, Bad Homburg and Bad Nauheim.
 A link between this line and Frankfurt Hauptbahnhof was opened on 15 March 1927 and is still used by trains connecting to the High Taunus line (Taunusbahn) to the north of Bad Homburg.
 Each of these lines was double track; only the Kronberg branch was single track.
 With the incorporation of Rödelheim into Frankfurt in 1910 the station changed its name to Frankfurt-Rödelheim.
 The extension of the electrified tram line was opened to Rödelheim station in 1911.

 From the summer of 1954 there was a regular interval timetable on the lines to Kronberg and Bad Homburg, with trains running every half-hour.
 As the Rebstock curve from Homburg towards Höchst was obsolete, it was demolished in 1963 during construction of the A5 motorway.
 Hence the line from the station to Nidda bridge junction was reduced from four tracks back to two tracks.
 The connecting curve is now single track.

 On 27 September 1970 both the Homburg and Kronberg line were electrified.

 In 1974 the Frankfurt Transport Authority (Frankfurter Verkehrsverbund, FVV) was established with an S-Bahn-like network connecting Frankfurt Hauptbahnhof with Bad Soden, Kronberg and Friedrichsdorf, with the routes numbered as R3, R4 and R5.
 In 1978, these operations were redesignated as an S-Bahn and renumbered with their current designations of S3, S4 and S5.
 With the establishment of the S-Bahn some of the Kronberg line was duplicated.
 Since the Taunusbahn became part of the FVV in 1993, trains have run on it to Frankfurt Hauptbahnhof, stopping in Rödelheim.
 These services run via the Rebstock curve, while the S-Bahn services run via Frankfurt West.
 The tram service was closed in 1978 and replaced by bus line 34.

 Around this time, two level crossings at Westerbachstraße (south of the station) and Eschborner Landstraße (north of the station) were closed and replaced by a new underpass to the north.

 Current situation

 The old Rödelheim station is now used as offices by a consulting firm.
 The original reception building of the new Rödelheim station is preserved and it includes a bakery.
 Three out of the six tracks that once existed remain in use.
-The station was extensively renovated in 2012, including the platforms, pedestrian tunnel and the addition of ramps and lists for improved accessibility for wheelchair users and those with restricted mobility.
+The station was extensively renovated in 2012, including the platforms, pedestrian tunnel and the addition of ramps and lifts for improved accessibility for wheelchair users and those with restricted mobility.